If I had a rupee for each of the times, someone, exclaimed, ‘…but the Kindle is not a book!’, I would have bought myself a 2nd Kindle by now.

 No more lugging around books.
 No more Book Anxiety: The fear of what will I do once the book I am currently reading ends and I don’t have another book waiting for me.

-My e-reader has been my loyal companion in waiting rooms, in queues, sleepless nights and long journeys.
-It has also saved me from many a painful talkative co-passenger.
+My e-reader has been my loyal companion in waiting rooms, in queues, through sleepless nights and long journeys.
+It has also saved me from many painful talkative co-passenger.

-The Kindle has upgraded itself frequently since I brought mine, and sleeker and easier to use and handle devices are available now.
+The Kindle has upgraded itself frequently since I brought mine, and sleeker and easier to use and handle devices are now available.
 Mine is practically a stone age model compared to the newer ones, but I love it just the same and won’t part with it till it dies on me one day.A Kindle is not a book, a Kindle is books!
 Click To Tweet

 ‘Books are no more threatened by Kindle than stairs by elevators – Stephen Fry, Writer, Actor, Comedian, Presenter and Activist